hazelcast/hazelcast-cpp-client/README.md

 **Built-in Predicates For Query**

-There are many built-in `Predicate` implementations for your query requirements.
+There are many built-in `predicate` implementations for your query requirements.
 Some of them are explained below.

-* `TruePredicate`: This predicate returns true and hence includes all the entries on the response.
+* `true_predicate`: This predicate returns true and hence includes all the entries on the response.
-* `FalsePredicate`: This predicate returns false and hence filters out all the entries in the response.
+* `false_predicate`: This predicate returns false and hence filters out all the entries in the response.
-* `EqualPredicate`: Checks if the result of an expression is equal to a given value.
+* `equal_predicate`: Checks if the result of an expression is equal to a given value.
-* `NotEqualPredicate`: Checks if the result of an expression is not equal to a given value.
+* `not_equal_predicate`: Checks if the result of an expression is not equal to a given value.
-* `InstanceOfPredicate`: Checks if the result of an expression has a certain type.
+* `instance_of_predicate`: Checks if the result of an expression has a certain type.
-* `LikePredicate`: Checks if the result of an expression matches some string pattern. `%` (percentage sign) is the placeholder for many characters, `_` (underscore) is placeholder for only one character.
+* `like_predicate`: Checks if the result of an expression matches some string pattern. `%` (percentage sign) is the placeholder for many characters, `_` (underscore) is placeholder for only one character.
-* `ILikePredicate`: Same as LikePredicate.
+* `ilike_predicate`: Same as like_predicate.
 Checks if the result of an expression matches some string pattern. `%` (percentage sign) is the placeholder for many characters, `_` (underscore) is placeholder for only one character.
-* `GreaterLessPredicate`: Checks if the result of an expression is greater equal or less equal than a certain value.
+* `greater_less_predicate`: Checks if the result of an expression is greater equal or less equal than a certain value.
-* `BetweenPredicate`: Checks if the result of an expression is between two values (start and end values are inclusive).
+* `between_predicate`: Checks if the result of an expression is between two values (start and end values are inclusive).
-* `InPredicate`: Checks if the result of an expression is an element of a certain list.
+* `in_predicate`: Checks if the result of an expression is an element of a certain list.
-* `NotPredicate`: Negates a provided predicate result.
+* `not_predicate`: Negates a provided predicate result.
-* `RegexPredicate`: Checks if the result of an expression matches some regular expression.
+* `regex_predicate`: Checks if the result of an expression matches some regular expression.
-* `SqlPredicate`: Query using SQL syntax.
+* `sql_predicate`: Query using SQL syntax.
-* `PagingPredicate`: Returns matching entries page by page.
+* `paging_predicate`: Returns matching entries page by page.

 Hazelcast offers the following ways for distributed query purposes:

-* Combining predicates with `AndPredicate`, `OrPredicate` and `NotPredicate`
+* Combining predicates with `and_predicate`, `or_predicate` and `not_predicate`
 * Distributed SQL Query

 #### 7.7.1.1.
 Employee Map Query Example